Skip to Content

 -rwxr-xr-x root root root:object_r:usr_t /usr/local/ezeelogin/ezlcltool

-This command output (root:object_r:usr_t) indicates that SELinux is active and applying security policies to the file /usr/local/ezlogin/ezcltool.
+The output of the above commands (root:object_r:usr_t) indicates that SELinux is active and applying security policies to the file /usr/local/ezlogin/ezcltool.

 Failed to establish SSH session